Chemoreceptor trigger zone: Antiemetic medications

 Antiemetic medications often target the CTZ to completely inhibit or greatly reduce vomiting.
 Most of these work by not allowing certain blood-borne drugs (usually pain killers or stimulants) to bind to their respective receptors located in the CTZ.
 The antiemetic medications can block the binding site on a chemoreceptor in the CTZ, so that the emetic agent cannot bind to it to cause its emetic effects.
 Another way that antiemetic medications can work is by binding to a chemoreceptor in the CTZ, but instead of initiate vomiting, the medication can cause the receptors to send signals to the other parts of the vomiting center that inhibit emesis.
 Also, some anti-emetic medications work by lowering the amount of dopamine levels in the brain, which in turn effects how much dopamine comes in contact with dopamine receptors in the CTZ.
 Other antiemetic medications work similarly by lowering a different substance in the brain that is known to interact with chemoreceptors in the CTZ that cause emesis.

 Antiemetic drugs coupled with pain relieving medications

 Oftentimes, doctors will "pre-treat" patients who might exhibit emetic responses due to drugs they prescribe them.
 Usually pain relieving drugs such as opioids are co-prescribed with anti-emetic drugs to stop the emetic response due to the pain reliever before it can even mediate its effects on the CTZ.
 This way, the patient does not have to worry about the doctors prescription to treat their pain causing them to be in severe discomfort via vomiting.

 Chemotherapy

-Chemotherapy is a major cause of emesis, and often can cause severe and frequent emetic responses.
-This is because chemotherapy agents circulating in the blood activate the CTZ in such a way as to cause emesis.
-Patients receiving chemotherapy are often prescribed antiemetic medications.
+Chemotherapy is a major cause of emesis and can trigger severe nausea and vomiting in some patients.
+Chemotherapy-induced nausea and vomiting occurs through several pathways, including activation of receptor systems involving serotonin (5-HT3), dopamine (D2), and substance P (NK1), with the CTZ and area postrema playing an important role in detecting circulating emetic signals.
+Because of this, patients receiving chemotherapy are often prescribed antiemetic medications such as 5-HT3 receptor antagonists, NK1 receptor antagonists, and corticosteroids to help prevent symptoms.